 Use the Apple Software Update icon to allow the Apple MacOS Big Sur operating system download and install any MacOS updates.

-What is the best way to speed up MacOS Big Sur?
+What is the best way to speed up MacOS?

-Apple MacOS Big Sur performance FAQ questions and answers!
+Apple MacOS Big Sur performance FAQ Questions and Answers by Apple Support Specialist – Keith Thomas.

 Upgrade the memory ram from 8Gb to 16Gb can improve the performance on supported Apple Mac hardware.